-The Youth Disability Advocacy Service (YDAS) welcomes the announcement by the Minister for Youth Affairs Ryan Smith who today launched webWise, a new cyber safety initiative to assist young people stay safe online.
+The Youth Disability Advocacy Service (YDAS) welcomes today's launch by Ryan Smith, Minister for Youth Affairs, of the new webWise cyber safety initiative.

 “Cyber bullying, social media risks and 'sexting' are key issues this initiative will tackle through workshops and training delivered by young peer educators who have expertise in cybersafety.
 As a community-based, youth-led initiative, webWise will support young Victorians most in need to have a positive experience of technology,” Mr Smith said.